ncread/stock_flask_dash/README.md

 This project utilized Python, specifically the Yahoo Finance and Plotly Express packages.
 Flask is the framework, with structure and styling constructed with HTML and CSS.

-Down the line, the plan is try out Vercel for the first time to host this project, and have my noahcread.com website to include a link to the web app.
+The initial plan was to try out Vercel for the first time to host this project, yet I came across a few pitfalls related to the storage size of the entire application (including dependencies).
+I wasn't able to reduce the storage size of the app enough to fit within the 250 MB requirements, so Render was utilized instead of Vercel.
+Along with UptimeRobot to avoid cold starts by the Render server, the free tier of Render is perfectly suitable.
+Knowing a little more about what Vercel expects will be helpful for future projects down the line.

 Thanks for reading, and enjoy.
 Please feel free to reach out with thoughts or improvements.